schivers/source-of-truth/README.md

 # Netbox as a Source of Truth
 This projects seeks to use Netbox to document the Baku stadium network for EURO2020 (held in 2021).

-Netbox API can then be used as the information source to program the network.
+** Why use Netbox ?**
+While the initial population of Netbox can be a big task the benefits of having a single source of truth and point of update are undenyable especially in a rapidly changing environment like the EURO's.
+Netbox provides the Baku team with
+- Dynamically generated topology diagrams (no more Visio to update)
+- Patching schedules (no more excel)
+- Rack layouts (no more visio)
+- Attach site plans to IDF locations for quick reference (no need to locate latest diagrams)
+- IP Address Management
+- An API interface that allows netbox to be used as a dynamic inventory
+  - Generate configs
+  - Backup active devices
+  - Check live interfaces for errors
+  - Push config changes from Netbox to devices

 The following Netbox objects are populated
 - **Site.** Used to record the site name and location.
 Baku and IBC are defined.
 IBC just because Baku has WAN links that connect to routers in the IBC.